databrary/presentations/jlsc-15/jlsc.md

 ### Enhance Databrary's feature-set

-With Databrary established as a working service, we will turn our attention to enhancing the system in ways that will help researchers better find and access Databrary's materials.
+With Databrary established as a working service, we will add enhancements that will help researchers better find and access Databrary's materials.
 Allowing users to annotate video segments is a natural next step.
 Full-text search is becoming relatively trivial with off-the-shelf search engines like Apache Solr or Elasticsearch, but the same cannot be said about video data.
 Higher level descriptions of video data can assist viewers in finding relevant content, but creating metadata that describes video file content, especially on a frame-by-frame basis, poses challenges.